EPCCed/2026-07-27-Fortran-inter/episodes/09-abstract-types.md

 ## An object type again

 Suppose we wished to refactor our `object_t` from the previous section to be an abstract type.
-We wish to provide a type-bound procedure to compute the colume of different objects.
+We wish to provide a type-bound procedure to compute the volume of different objects.
 ```
    type, abstract, public :: object_t